2023 Best Nursing & Nursing Assistants Schools in Wyoming

 Top Wyoming Schools in Nursing & Nursing Assistants

 Our analysis found Laramie County Community College to be the best school for practical nursing and nursing assistants students who want to pursue a degree in Wyoming.
-Located in the suburb of Cheyenne, LCCC is a public school with a small student population.
+Located in the small suburb of Cheyenne, LCCC is a public college with a small student population.

 On average, practical nursing graduates from LCCC take out $15,493 in student loans while working on their degree.